 At the beginning of each day of field work, the base and rover should be prepared for surveying point coordinates.
 [NB: both receivers and mobile phones should be charged overnight before daily use.]
+Under normal KAP excavation and survey conditions, we use one of two primary datums.
+The first of these (2014_base01) is described here in association with Long Range (LoRa) radio antenna corrections, yet it works also with NTRIP corrections (see below).

-1. Under normal KAP excavation and survey conditions, we use the threaded rod on the concrete survey marker at the SE edge of the upper terrace of the inner citadel at Kaymakçı as our primary datum.
-It was originally surveyed in 2007 from the 2007_base01 survey marker (60 points averaged, then called 2007_base02).
-Its elevation was then set to 214.00 based on the local 1:25,000 topographic map, renamed to 2014_base_01, and has been used as the primary datum for KAP excavations since 2014.
-Its coordinates are the following:
+Before 2024, we consistently used the threaded rod on the concrete survey marker at the SE edge of the upper terrace of the inner citadel at Kaymakçı as our primary datum, with base output corrections transmitted via Long Range (LoRa) radio antennas.
+It was originally surveyed in 2007 from the 2007_base01 survey marker using an average of 60 points.
+It was then named 2007_base02 but was renamed in 2014 to 2014_base01.
+Its elevation was then set to 214.00, based on the local 1:25,000 topographic map, has been used as the primary datum for KAP excavations since 2014, and has the following coordinates:

-UTM zone 35NGeographic Coordinates
+UTM zone 35N | Geographic Coordinates | |

-4. Mount the base receiver on the 15-cm extension rod on the survey marker until it is firmly in place; mount the rover receiver on the telescoping survey pole until it is firmly in place, extend the survey pole fully, and mount the mobile phone in its cradle.
+- Mount the rover receiver on the telescoping survey pole until it is firmly in place, EXTEND THE SURVEY POLE FULLY, and mount the mobile phone in its cradle.

 a.
-Connect the phone Wi-Fi to the base hotspot network (reach-base:22:12; pswd: emlidreach).
+Connect the phone Wi-Fi to the base hotspot network (gp-reach-base:22:12; pswd: emlidreach).

 c.
 Check the base information on the Receivers page, ensuring it matches the information shown in the image.